SAP/ai-sdk-js/.changeset/ga-release.md

 ---
 '@sap-ai-sdk/foundation-models': major
 ---
-[New Functionality] We now support using OpenAI clients to consume Azure OpenAI models with the following features:
+[New Functionality] We now offer an OpenAI clients to consume Azure OpenAI models via SAP Generative AI Hub.
+The following features are supported:
 - Chat Completion
 - Embedding